XpiritBV/azure-container-apps-workshop/labs/using-dapr-aca.md

 ## 5. Viewing the sidecar logs

 We already saw how to view the logs of your app in [Lab 4 - Observability](/labs/observability.md).
-To view the logs of the Dapr sidecar you have 2 options:
+To view the logs of the Dapr sidecar you have 3 options:

 - Query log analytics
 - Log stream
+- Azure CLI

 ### 5.1 Querying log analytics